MedievalDev/Two-Worlds-Model-Injection-Guide-And-Tools/README.md

 Copy ROADSIGN_L_13.vdf → ROADSIGN_L_14.vdf
 ```

-Or create a new model in Blender and export with the VDF plugin.
+Or create a new model in Blender and export directly to VDF with the Blender VDF Plugin.

 ### 2. Edit Textures with NTF Editor